axionyx/axionyx_1.0/mddocs/Exec_2Test__Only__Axions_2Nyx_8H_source.md

 #endif

     //
-    // Shall we write the initial single-level particle density into a multifab
-    //   called "ParticleDensity"?
     //
     static int write_particle_density_at_init;

     //
-    // Shall we write an ascii file with only the particles in every other cell --
-    //   this is a cheap way of creating a "coarser" particle file
     //
     static int write_coarsened_particles;

     //
-    //Set time levels of state data.
     //
     virtual void setTimeLevel (amrex::Real time, amrex::Real dt_old, amrex::Real dt_new);

     //
-    //Initialize data on this level from another Nyx (during regrid).
     //
     virtual void init(amrex::AmrLevel& old);

     //
-    // Initialize data on this level after regridding if old level did not
     // previously exist
     //
     virtual void init();

     //
-    // Proceed with next timestep?
     //
     virtual int okToContinue();

     //
-    // Tell amrex::Amr to write a plotfile now
     //
     bool writePlotNow();

     //
-    // Tell Nyx to do analysis now
     //
     bool doAnalysisNow();

     //
-    // Advance grids at this level in time.
     //
     virtual amrex::Real advance(amrex::Real time, amrex::Real dt, int iteration, int ncycle);